 - The overall product cost increase

 No doubt, RFS in GD & T is an excellent concept to get high-quality parts.
 But RFS also increases part cost or product cost.
 Before you apply RFS in your drawing, you need to ask a question, Do I really need that?
-Is that feature so critical for function point of view?
+Is that feature so critical from a function point of view?
 If not stay away from RFS and use MMC and LMC in your drawing.
 That will save your dollars and reduce your product cost.

 Frequently Asked Questions ( FAQ)